Move your cover letter to the top of the yes pileBuild my cover letter

 5. Closing: Request an interview, reiterate that you believe you’re the right choice for the job and thank the hiring manager for their time.
 Then use a formal sign-off.

 This general structure is basically how you’ll formulate every cover letter.
 The cover letter builder at ResumeHelp is a great way to stick to this structure with all your cover letters.
 Using the cover letter builder, you can quickly produce a cover letter for every job listing, showcasing what a specific job listing values and giving your cover letter a better structure.
+For more cover letter writing guidance, see our How to Write a Cover Letter page.

 Typically, you don’t want to draw attention to your employment gaps.
 You can discuss these employment gaps if the potential employer mentions them in your interview.
 If you bring up the gaps yourself, you’re opening yourself up to many questions right off the bat.
 For this reason, it’s almost always best to focus on your qualifications and relevant experiences in a cover letter.
 (Be prepared to discuss the topic if it comes up in a job interview.)